stepro/SmartHotel360-Azure-backend/deploy/k8s/deploy.md

 * `b2c`: Need to provide your AAD B2C configuration if using a custom AAD B2C
   *  `client` is the ID of the "Public Web" in your AAD B2C

+ You need to update:

+* The `urls` section with the urls of your services.
+* The `pets_config` section (only if you want to recreate the bring your pet demo on local)
+* The `b2c` section (if using your AAD B2C)

+> **Note** The bring your pet demo is included in the [Public Web repository][https://github.com/Microsoft/SmartHotel360-public-web/].
+Is the public web which contains the deployment scripts for the pets demo.
+You need an Azure Function, Storage, CosmosDB and Vision API to run it.
+For more info please go to the [instructions in the public web repo](https://github.com/Microsoft/SmartHotel360-public-web/blob/master/doc/pet-demo.md).

 ## Next steps

 1. [Configure TLS on the cluster](./deploy-ssl.md) (if needed)